zukunft/zukunft.com/docs/code_functions_all.md

 \-- calculate the formula results based on a given figure list
     \-- calc_with
         \-- formula - calculate the formula results based on a given figure list
+    \-- expression_new
+        \-- formula - refresh the formula expression
     \-- expression
         \-- formula - @param term_list|null $trm_lst a list of preloaded terms that should be used for the transformation
     \-- get_res_lst